spriggs81/log-management/README.md

 ### examples
 ### Setting the Configuration
-To start the application with the auto file remove feature you can do the following
+To change the application's default settings use the following:

 ```
 const log = require('log-management')